neotechmonk/cursor_configs/README.md

 5. **Real-world Compliance**: Handles the reality that data sources and execution venues are often separate
 6. **Strategy Portability**: Strategies can be moved between different trading environments without modification
 7. **Simplicity**: Single configuration point for all symbol-to-provider mapping
+8. **Capital Management**: Proper separation of capital management from strategy execution
+9. **Risk Isolation**: Different sessions can have different risk profiles within the same portfolio

 ## Getting Started